AliAkhgar/react-native-control-tower/README.md

 <div align="center">

-**React Native Control Tower** is a powerful, lightweight library that provides comprehensive VPN protocol management and real-time status monitoring for React Native applications.
-Built with performance and flexibility in mind, it supports multiple VPN protocols and offers both React hooks and standalone functions for seamless integration.
+**React Native Control Tower** is a lightweight library that provides comprehensive VPN protocol management and real-time status monitoring for React Native applications.
+Built with flexibility, it supports multiple VPN protocols and offers both React hooks and standalone functions for enhanced integration.

 </div>